 How do I gain a place on the excellence programme?

-- Entry to the programme will be based on your GCSE examination results.
-You will need to have mostly As or A*s from your academic GCSE courses to be considered.
+Entry to the programme will be based on your GCSE examination results.
+You will need to have an average of a 7 from your academic GCSE courses to be considered.
 You will be informed after enrolment whether or not you have been selected for the programme.